12 ways to reduce waste this Christmas

 12. Borrow or hire equipment for parties

-For those with big families, it can be overwhelming to have everyone over all at once – it only happens once or twice a year so it isn’t always worth buying chairs, cutlery and crockery in bulk and having nowhere to store them the rest of the time.
+For those with big families, it can be overwhelming to have everyone over all at once, especially when it only happens once or twice a year.
+Instead of buying chairs, cutlery and crockery in bulk and having nowhere to store them the rest of the time, consider borrowing from friends or hiring what you need.
+Community sharing groups like Buy Nothing are a great option for local solutions.

 glasses of champagne